What is Turner syndrome?

 How do people get Turner syndrome?

-Normally, females inherit one X chromosome from their mother and one X chromosome from their father.
-But females who have Turner syndrome are missing one of their X chromosomes.
+Normally, a girl inherits one X chromosome from her mother and one X chromosome from her father.
+But girls who have Turner syndrome are missing one of their X chromosomes.

 Turner syndrome is typically caused by what is called nondisjunction.
-If a pair of sex chromosomes fails to separate during the formation of an egg (or sperm), this is referred to as nondisjunction.
-When an abnormal egg unites with a normal sperm to form an embryo, that embryo may end up missing one of the sex chromosomes (X rather than XX).
-As the embryo grows and the cells divide, every cell of the baby's body will be missing one of the X chromosomes.
+Nondisjunction happens when a pair of sex chromosomes fails to separate during the formation of a sperm (or egg).
+When sperm with no X chromosome unites with a normal egg to form an embryo, that embryo will have just one X chromosome (X rather than XX).
+As the embryo grows and the cells divide, the X chromosome will be missing from every cell of the baby's body.

-In about 20 percent of Turner syndrome cases, one X chromosome is abnormal.
-It may be shaped like a ring, or missing some genetic material.
+In about 20 percent of Turner syndrome cases, both X chromosomes are present, but one is abnormal.
+It may be shaped like a ring or missing some genetic material.